peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

         PeterO.ExtendedFloat other,
         PeterO.PrecisionContext ctx);

-Compares the mathematical values of this object and another object, treating quiet NaN as signaling.
-In this method, negative zero and positive zero are considered equal.
+Compares the mathematical values of this object and another object, treating quiet NaN as signaling.In this method, negative zero and positive zero are considered equal.

 If this object or the other object is a quiet NaN or signaling NaN, this method will return a quiet NaN and will signal a FlagInvalid flag.